orangejuice/blog/data/activity/movie-美利坚-我们的故事-2010/record.en.md

 date: 2021-01-11 22:17:14+08:00
 douban:
   rating: 8.8
-  subtitle: 2010 / USA / Documentary Historical / Marion Milne, Claire Beavan,
+  subtitle: 2010 / USA / Documentary History / Marion Milne, Claire Beavan, Jenny
-    Jenny Ash, Andrew Chater, Nick Green, Renny Bartlett / Danny Webb, Levi Shreiber
+    Ash, Andrew Chater, Nick Green, Renny Bartlett / Danny Webb, Liev Schreiber
 ---

-The production is very mainstream, and some empty praises by guests are somewhat humorous to those who are familiar with this kind of rhetoric.
-The historical narrative is splendidly illustrated in the visuals.
-The future is unpredictable, standing at each moment, it's hard to imagine what America will become.
-The pace of growth from zero is too fast.
-Overall, individual power is fully capitalized.
-The affirmation of individual life, values, and pursuits is the foundation of America's founding and a contribution to human civilization.
-Moreover, the interpretation of this value is continually advancing.
-It is for this reason that America, unlike any other country, has led humanity into modern life, subtly affecting all aspects of human society.
+A very mainstream production, with some guest's hollow praises coming across as somewhat laughable to those familiar with the rhetoric.
+The visual representation of history is splendidly presented.
+The future truly is unpredictable, and standing at any moment, it's hard to imagine what America will become.
+The rapid ascent from nothing is astonishing.
+Overall, the individual's power is fully unleashed, and personal lives, values, and pursuits are affirmed, which are the foundations of America's nation-building and also a contribution to human civilization.
+Moreover, the interpretation of these values continuously progresses.
+It’s for these reasons that America, more than any other country, has brought humanity into modern life, subtly influencing every aspect of human society.